SsahilxydD/tsw/README.md

    UPI_ID=yourhandle@upi
    UPI_NAME=Your Store

-2) Install and run (Node 18+)
+2) Install and run (single command, Node 18+)

-   # Linux/macOS
-   npm install --omit=dev
-   npm run build   # harmless no-op, for CI/CD compatibility npm run start:prod

-   # Windows PowerShell
+   # On your VPS (Linux)
-   npm install --omit=dev
+   npm install
-   npm run build   # harmless no-op
+   npm run build   # Builds frontend and starts the server on port 3000
-   $env:NODE_ENV="production"; npm start

 3) Create an order (amount in rupees)